mykle1/MMM-PC-Stats/README.md

 		}
     },

-## SpaceCowboysDude gets props for his loop magic trick.
+## SpaceCowboysDude gets props for his loop magic trick and his combining 2 npm packages in one return